theupdateframework/taps/tap7.md

 ### Update Procedure
-The update procedure of the program refreshes metadadata and downloads the specification.
+The update procedure of the program refreshes metadadata and downloads the requested file.
 As brief examples: the conformance tool can start the update program and feed it the correct metadata and update file when the requests are made.
 The tool will inspect the local metadata directory to ensure that the correct metadata is downloaded.
 If the update program